 (Source for translation)

 So, do not leave home without your weapons.
 You can never know, when you will need them.
 The high mountains were no exception to this rule.
-That Vikings abided by this rule is also shown by the recent find of a Viking sword at high altitude here in Oppland.
+That Vikings abided by this rule is also shown by the recent find of a Viking sword at high altitude here in Innlandet.

 For the moment, we are leaning towards the warrior hypothesis.
 Then why was it lost?
 That is a mystery we are currently unable to solve.
 Maybe the solution to the mystery is still inside the ice, waiting to melt out.

-Per Dagsgard still lives and works in his native Skjåk.
+Per Dagsgard still lives in his native Skjåk.
 After finding the Viking spear, he has continued to survey for ancient monuments in the mountains.
 We recently received a long list of sites he has discovered, complete with GPS-coordinates, which was much appreciated by us.
-Dagsgard has also helped us during our fieldwork at the Lendbreen ice patch and surveyed for new ice sites on his own.
+Dagsgard has also helped us during our fieldwork at the Lendbreen ice patch and surveys for new ice sites on his own.
 So, the discovery of the spear proved to be only the beginning for Dagsgard’s lifelong historical quest.
 How can you not get hooked on history after starting out by making such a magnificent archaeological discovery?